Anguscgm/BUSseq_gpu/README.md

 The following are some simple instructions for the GPU version of BUSseq.

 ### Prerequisites
-BUSseq_gpu requires a working GPU accessible under the current environment, as well as the compiler `nvcc` which compilers the CUDA C code.
+BUSseq_gpu requires a working GPU accessible under the current environment, as well as the compiler `nvcc` which compiles the CUDA C code.

 ### Installation
 BUSseq_gpu does not require an installation.